 A problem caused the program to stop working correctly error message can crash your favorite applications and games.
 This is an annoying problem, and speaking of problems, users reported the following issues as well:

-- A problem caused the program to stop working correctly GTA V, The Sims 3, The Sims 4, Watch Dogs, Call of Duty, Need for Speed, GTA San Andras, League of Legends, Far Cry, Battlefield 4 – This error message can appear while trying to run certain games.
-According to users, this issue appears in GTA V, Far Cry, Battlefield 4, Watch Dogs and many other games.
+- A problem caused the program to stop working correctly GTA V, The Sims 3, The Sims 4, Watch Dogs, Call of Duty, Need for Speed, GTA San Andras, League of Legends, Far Cry, Battlefield 4 – This error message can appear while trying to run many other games.

-- A problem caused the program to stop working correctly Internet Explorer, Outlook, OneDrive, Visual Studio, Excel, iTunes, Word, Adobe Reader, Remote desktop, Photoshop, Powerpoint, Autocad, Steam, Skype, Firefox, Google Chrome – Although this error usually affects games, it can also appear in various applications.
-According to users, this error can appear in Internet Explorer, Outlook, iTunes, Photoshop, Firefox, Chrome and many other applications.
+- A problem caused the program to stop working correctly Internet Explorer, Outlook, OneDrive, Visual Studio, Excel, iTunes, Word, Adobe Reader, Remote desktop, Photoshop, Powerpoint, Autocad, Steam, Skype, Firefox, Google Chrome – This error can also appear in various applications listed above.

-- A problem caused the program to stop working please close the program – Sometimes you might encounter this error message that will force the application to crash.
-This can be a big problem since you’ll lose unsaved data, but you should be able to fix that using one of our solutions.
+- A problem caused the program to stop working please close the program – This error forces the application to crash, can be fixed using one of our solutions.

-What to do if a problem caused the program to stop working correctly
+What can I do if a program to stop working in Windows 10?

 - Update your graphics card drivers

-- Make sure Windows Image Acquisition (WIA) service is running
+- Make sure that the Windows Image Acquisition (WIA) service is running

 - Create a new Neat database